Haldon Aerodrome: World War II

 On 3 September 1939 all civilian flying in the UK was prohibited.
 The airfield lay unused for a while, before being requisitioned by the Air Ministry and occasionally used by communications aircraft during armament testing at a nearby range.
 The Research Development Flight used the airfield to help develop balloon cable cutters and airfield rocket defences.
 It was then transferred to the Admiralty as RNAS Haldon, and as an outpost of RNAS Yeovilton (HMS Heron), was named HMS Heron II on 18 August 1941.
 It was used by the Fleet Air Arm for Admiralty target towing by detachments of Blackburn Skuas of 794 Squadron and Miles Masters of 761 Squadron.

 No 84 Gliding School of the Air Training Corps also moved in, leaving for Exeter in June 1946.

 Being too small for larger aircraft, more land was requisitioned, some from a neighbouring golf course, and the runways were extended.
-A few hardstandings were also built, and some Sommerfield steel tracking was laid and land drainage work undertaken, enabling larger aircraft such as Boulton Paul Defiants and Miles Martinets to use the airfield.
+A few hardstandings were also built, with some Sommerfeld steel tracking laid and land drainage work undertaken, enabling larger aircraft such as Boulton Paul Defiants and Miles Martinets to use the airfield.
 Nearby accommodation was also requisitioned.

 In January 1943 HMS Heron II moved to RNAS Charlton Horethorne which had opened 10 July 1942, and by May 1943 the admiralty had grown tired of the high winds and low cloud that so often hampered operations, and the airfield was reduced to a Care and Maintenance status.
 There was very little activity at the airfield for the remainder of the war.